peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject DecodeFromBytes(
         byte[] data);

-<b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md)object.
-The object `CBOREncodeOptions.Default` contains recommended settings for CBOREncodeOptions, and those ettings may be adopted by this overload (without a CBOREncodeOptions rgument) in the next major version.</b>
+<b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md) object.
+The object `CBOREncodeOptions.Default`  contains recommended settings for CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b>

 Generates a CBOR object from an array of CBOR-encoded bytes.